 If we say we are going to do something we do it, people internally and externally rely on us to do what we say we are going to do.
 This requires us to be realistic about what we can do and ask for help when we need it.
 Over promising and underdelivering undermines our core principals.

 Mostly its self-explanatory but a good way of understanding this principle is that there is a gap between emotion and rational thought.
 Part of a person’s character is their ability to find the space for emotions to die down while they try and understand where someone is coming from.
-No one ever reacts well to being told they are wrong or to conflict, listening and reflecting back problems to the person they are communicating with allows communication to be complete.
+No one ever reacts well to being told they are wrong or to conflict, listening and reflecting back problems to the person they are communicating with allows communication to be complete and productive.

 This is the principle of seeking first to understand before making judgement.
 Whether you are in sales, accounts, marketing we must understand what others are truly saying to us.
 This is not always easy but we must ask ourselves whether we have truly tried to do this before coming up with solutions or making judgements.
 It is the ability to put oneself in another’s shoes.
 Giving others time to be heard and suspending your own agenda to truly hear them.